Veteran and Military Students

 Register for classes.

-Tuition Assistance (TA)
+Military Tuition Assistance (TA)

-while attending Wor-Wic must request TA through their applicable military chain-of-command.
+(TA) while attending Wor-Wic must request TA through their applicable military chain-of-command.

 Students planning to use TA while attending Wor-Wic must submit the

 Department of Defense (DoD) Memorandum of Understanding (MOU) Form